qdhaiqiang/px2vw-emcas-plugin/README.md

 use `C-c w` shortcur key in "200px" char, it will auto convert to
 ```
 .div {
-    width: 13.89vw;
+    width: 13.8889vw;
 }
 ```

 ## Explaintin

-The vw value is convert by expression (/ (* px 100) viewport-width) and retain two float point.
+The vw value is convert by expression (/ (* px 100) viewport-width) and maintain four float points.

 ## Remind